ian-r-rose/ian-r-rose.github.io/content/transit/2017-08-02-bus-bunching.md

-Title: Buses are bosons, or How I learned to stop worrying and love AC Transit
+Title: Buses are bosons, or How I learned to stop worrying and love AC Transit (Part one)
 Slug: bus-bunching-1

 If you have spent any amount of time using mass transit,